damar-wicaksono/gsa-module/docs/source/implementation/morris_screening_method.rst

 Radial design is a design for screening analysis proposed in [4]_.
 Similar to trajectory design it is based on an extension of one-at-a-time design.
 In the implementation of [4]_, Sobol' quasi-random sequence is used as the basis.
-Its main advantage over the trajectory design is the specification of input discretization level by user is no longer required.
+Its main advantage over the trajectory design is that the specification of input discretization level by user is no longer required.
 Furthermore, the grid jump will also be varying from one input dimension to another, and from replicate to replicate incorporating additional